John Barker Church

 John Barker Church, a.k.a.
-John Carter, (October 30, 1748 – April 27, 1818) was an English born businessman and supplier of the Continental Army during the American Revolution.
+John Carter, (October 30, 1748 – April 27, 1818), was an English born businessman and supplier of the Continental Army during the American Revolutionary War.

 He returned to England after the Revolutionary War and served in the House of Commons from 1790 until 1796.
 He was known for his marriage to Angelica Schuyler Church, of the prominent American Schuyler family, and being the brother-in-law of Alexander Hamilton, who died in a duel in 1804 with Aaron Burr, with whom Church had also had a duel in 1799.

 Early life

 John Barker Church was born on October 30, 1748, in Lowestoft in eastern England, the son of Richard Church (1697–1774) of Great Yarmouth, Norfolk by Elizabeth Barker (1701–1800), daughter of John Barker.

 Career

 Church was set up in business in London by his mother's brother, a wealthy uncle named John Barker who was a director of the London Assurance Company.
 It was reported that speculation on the stock exchange and gambling were responsible for his bankruptcy in August 1774.

 To escape his creditors he went to America, where he became one of three commissioners appointed by the Continental Congress in July 1776 to audit the accounts of the army in the northern department.
 There he operated under a nom de guerre as John Carter.
 He resigned his commission in September 1777, and moved to Boston, Massachusetts.
 In Boston, he began a variety of businesses, including banking and shipping, and speculated in currency and land.
 In 1780, along with his business partner, Col. Jeremiah Wadsworth of Hartford, Connecticut, he secured a contract for provisioning the French forces in America, becoming Commissary General.
 Two years later, they were contracted as sole suppliers to the American army as well, and ended up making a fortune.